Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 ## 2021-10-24
 * Adding a tool to aid in the identification of clips needing native YouTube clips
+* Move array reversal to avoid cache expiry on recently-added clips

 ## 2021-08-27
 * Sorting the "no structured data" dump for consistent diffs